johngodlee/geotaster_git_workshop/index.md

 I've made a repository at [https://github.com/johngodlee/geotaster_challenge](https://github.com/johngodlee/geotaster_challenge).
 It contains a text document called `story.txt` and a `README.md` file describing what the repository is for.

-Fork the Repository to your own Github account, then clone the repository to your local machine.
+Fork the Repository to your own Github account, then clone your forked copy of the repository to your local machine using `git clone`.
 Next we are going to make some changes to the repository.

 Specifically I want us to work as a group to create a silly story, in the same way that people create those cartoon characters by folding over a bit of paper, drawing a bit, then folding it over again and passing it to the next person.